awsdocs/aws-security-hub-user-guide/doc_source/securityhub-announcements.md

 # Subscribing to Security Hub announcements with Amazon Simple Notification Service<a name="securityhub-announcements"></a>

-This section provides information about subscribing to Security Hub announcements with Amazon Simple Notification Service \(Amazon SNS\) to receive notifications about Security Hub\.
+This section provides information about subscribing to AWS Security Hub announcements with Amazon Simple Notification Service \(Amazon SNS\) to receive notifications about Security Hub\.

 After subscribing, you will receive notifications about the following events \(note the corresponding `AnnouncementType` for each event\):
 + `GENERAL` – General notifications about the Security Hub service\.